 To let each impression and each embryo of a feeling come to completion, entirely in itself, in the dark, in the unsayable, the unconscious, beyond the reach of one’s own understanding, and with deep humility and patience to wait for the hour when a new clarity is born: this alone is what it means to live as an artist: in understanding as in creating.

 Rilke compares the unfolding life of an artist to that of a tree, patiently withstanding hardship:

 In this there is no measuring with time, a year doesn’t matter and ten years are nothing.
 Being an artist means: not numbering and counting but ripening like a tree, which doesn’t force its sap and stands confidently in the storms of spring, not afraid that afterward summer may not come.

 It does come.
 But it comes only to those who are patient, who are there as if eternity lay before them, so unconcernedly silent and vast.
 I learn it every day of my life, learn it with pain I am grateful for: patience is everything!

-Moreover, it is Nature who inspires and unleashes within the artist a sense of wonderment and awe:
+Moreover, it is Nature that inspires and unleashes within the artist a sense of awe and wonderment: